anqiwoo/LearnNode/README.md

 # LearnNode
-A email list web application based on Node and MySQL
+"Join us", a email list web application based on Node and MySQL.